MaskRay/wechatircd/README.md

                                        injector.js
 ```

-Discuss wechatircd by joinging #wechatircd on freenode, or the [user group on Telegram](https://t.me/wechatircd).
+Discuss wechatircd by joining #wechatircd on freenode, or the [user group on Telegram](https://t.me/wechatircd).

 ## Installation